racheltho/financeFlask11/README.md

 When a record shows up in SalesForce, it may be a new campaign, or it may be a modification of a campaign that already exists.
 I wanted to display a list of newly entered SalesForce records, and if the campaign already existed, to display it directly after the corresponding SalesForce record so that the user could compare how the fields were different.
 If the campaign did not exist yet, I wanted to give the user the option to create it using the SalesForce data.

-In order to do this, I needed ng-repeat to loop through an outerjoin of SFDC (salesforce) and campaign records.
-I put my ng-repeat directive in <tbody> instead of my usual location within <tr>.
-I also used the directive ng-show inside of <tr> to only show the campaign if it existed, and to show different buttons for cases for the SFDC record where a corresponding campaign existed (edit or approve) and where it didn't (create).
+In order to do this, ng-repeat is used to loop through an outerjoin of SFDC (salesforce) and campaign records.
+The ng-repeat directive appears in <tbody> instead of the usual location within <tr>.
+The directive ng-show is used inside of <tr> to only show the campaign if it existed, and to show different actions buttons for the SFDC record for cases where a corresponding campaign existed (edit or approve) and where it didn't (create).

-Here is my html code:
+Here is the html code:

 ```html
 <h2>Approve new and revised IOs</h2>